 *Talking openly in a relationship about your wants and needs

-*Being able to say no and set healthy boundaries with friends
+*Being able to say no and set healthy boundaries

 *Standing up for yourself when others disrespect you or violate your boundaries